-Starting to find tier-life a little bit samey and dreaming of far away lands?
-Armchair travels are the way forward!
+Dreaming of far away lands?
+Armchair travels have been the only type of travel for many of us for the past couple of years.
 Take a virtual trip with these wanderlust-inspiring family-friendly movies.

 NB disclaimer: This post also contains affiliate links which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

 Not to get too hippy dippy on you, but Kuki Gallman’s life captured in her phenomenal book ‘I dreamed of Africa’ felt like it spoke to my soul and subsequently inspired my honeymoon – 4 months spent travelling across the African continent.

 Unfortunately, I think the movie version fell flat, but this travelling inspired by art is a wonderful way to travel.
 That and the fact that family travel movies are a fun (and sometimes essential if you’re hungover and in need of some kind of low maintenance kiddy entertainment) way to introduce your kiddos to different countries, cultures, exotic animals and give them itchy feet.

 Don’t worry, I’m not suggesting some kind of fungal infection, just some good ol’ armchair travels/family home entertainment to get them excited about exploring the world.
 So plonk yourself in front of a screen – grab the popcorn, snuggle down and prepare for a virtual adventure with these wanderlust-inspiring movies for kids.